opera-radar/nimbus-test-vm-centos8-stream-empty/README.md

 Login into graphical window manager as *devtest* (#1).
 You can become *root* (#2).
 Use given credentials.

 You have multiple desktops.
 In one desktop open a terminal and become root user (su).
 You need this for executing docker commands.
 In the second desktop open firefox.

-Once the NIMBUS-Baltrad installation into Docker is finished you can use the [Baltrad WEB-gui](https://localhost:8443/BaltradDex).
+Once the NIMBUS-Baltrad installation into Docker is finished you can use the [Baltrad WEB-gui] (https://localhost:8443/BaltradDex).

 In the Window Manager you have multiple desktops at your disposal.
 The 2nd desktop you can have Firefox with some handy bookmarks such as: